 Under Article 212 of the Polish Criminal Code, “defamation of a person, group of people, institution, legal person or business entity is punishable by a fine or the restriction of freedom.
 However, committing defamation using mass media is punishable by a fine, restriction of freedom or imprisonment for up to one year.”
 In 2019, The Council of Europe Commissioner for Human Rights “negatively assesses the toughening of the penal code passed by the Sejm (Polish parliament) on 16 May 2019” stating “THE CHR IS ALSO OPPOSED TO THE NEW DEFAMATION LAWS, WHICH COULD RESTRICT FREEDOM OF SPEECH.”

-Government Influence on Media: Although international organizations, such as Freedom House and Reporters Without Borders, state, overall the press is free and free speech is protected under the Polish Constitution, they also express concern because there have been numerous measures taken by the Law and Justice (PiS) party to increase its political influence over state institutions such as the Public Service Media.
+Although international organizations, such as Freedom House and Reporters Without Borders, state that overall, the press is free and free speech is protected under the Polish Constitution, they also express concern because there have been numerous measures taken by the Law and Justice (PiS) party to increase its political influence over state institutions such as the Public Service Media.
 These measures threaten the progress of democracy in Poland.
 Please find Poland’s National Broadcasting Council (KRRiT) press release in response to Poland’s fall in the rankings here.

 In conclusion, it is fair to say that polish media, once under the influence of the Communist parties, is now in the process of getting under the complete control of the nationalist, populist right-wing Law and Justice Party.
 Therefore, the Government has a strong influence on media, and press freedom is being eroded.

 |Top 5 Poland Media Sources by Web Rank|

 Last Updated on May 13, 2023 by Media Bias Fact Check